 Point & Figure price objectives can be determined using the horizontal count method with a consolidation or congestion pattern.
 This counting method is based on the width of the congestion pattern.
 The wider the congestion pattern is, the higher the price objective upon the pattern break.
 A congestion pattern ends with a break above the pattern high or below the pattern low.
 Chartists can then use a simple formula to estimate a price Extension and apply this extension to the consolidation high or low for a Price Objective.
 Keep in mind that these Price Objectives are rough estimates based on P&F charting techniques.
 There is no guarantee that prices will reach the objective.

 Some sort of congestion pattern or reversal must form before chartists can consider the horizontal count.
 Some Point & Figure patterns qualify as congestion patterns.
 These include Triple Top Breakouts and Triple Bottom Breakdowns, Spread Triple Top Breakouts and Spread Triple Bottom Breakdowns as well as Quadruple Top Breakouts and Quadruple Bottom Breakdowns.
 These classic P&F patterns clearly mark a congestion period that ends with a subsequent support or resistance break.
-The chart below shows JP Morgan with a Quadruple Top Breakout in the upper right hand corner.
+The chart below shows JP Morgan with a Quadruple Top Breakout in the upper right-hand corner.
 This Quadruple Top marked a congestion pattern as prices moved sideways from June (red 6) to December (red C).
-Notice that three reaction highs established a clear resistance level that was broke with the current column of X's.
+Notice that three reaction highs established a clear resistance level that was broken with the current column of X's.
 Some other classic congestions and breaks are shown as well.

 The chart below shows Equinix (EQIX) with a pair of Spread Triple Bottom Breakdowns.
 This is just a Triple Bottom with a couple extra columns that spread the pattern a little wider.
-On the right hand side, the red box marks the congestion pattern.
+On the right-hand side, the red box marks the congestion pattern.
 Notice how the stock moved to the 93 box and then traded sideways in January-February (red 2).
 One month ends and the other starts with the red numbers.
 For example, January ends and February starts at the red number 2.
 EQIX broke Spread Triple Bottom support with a move below the prior two columns of O's.

 As noted above, the congestion formation does not have to be a specific P&F pattern.
 There needs to be a definable congestion pattern that is at least five columns wide and a column that breaks this congestion.
 A clear support or resistance level should also be visible.
 The congestion ends when a column breaks above resistance or below support.
 Once broken, the width of the congestion is fixed and chartists can start the counting process.

 The next step is to count the number of columns in the congestion pattern.
 This is the width.
-Counting is straight forward with the classic P&F patterns mentioned above because their width is defined.
+Counting is straightforward with the classic P&F patterns mentioned above because their width is defined.
 A Triple Top Breakout, for example, consists of five columns: three columns of X's and two columns of O's.
 The first two columns of X's establish Triple Top resistance, the intervening Columns of O's represent the two pullbacks.
 The third Column of X's forges the breakout.
 Once the breakout occurs, chartists can multiply the width of the pattern by the box size and the reversal amount to estimate the price Extension.
 This Extension is then added to the low of the pattern for a target.

 The chart above shows Chevron (CVX) with a Spread Triple Bottom Breakdown in February 2009.
 The red 2 signals the start of February and the red 3 signals the end of February (beginning of March).
 The width of this pattern is seven columns, which can be counted from the green support line.
 The pattern is complete after the support break because the width cannot change after this congestion break.
 The width (7) is multiplied by the box size (1) and the reversal amount (3) for a projected Extension (7 x 1 x 3 = 21).
 This Extension is subtracted from the high of the pattern for a bearish Price Objective (69 - 21 = 48).